Saban: Tua may be game-time decision, Forristall out 6 weeks - WHIZ News

 TUSCALOOSA, Ala.
-(AP) — Alabama quarterback Tua Tagovailoa is returning to practice, but tight end Miller Forristall could be out for the next six weeks.
+(AP) — Alabama quarterback Tua Tagovailoa has returned to practice on a limited basis, but tight end Miller Forristall could be out for the next six weeks.

-Coach Nick Saban says that Tagovailoa could be “a game time decision” with a sprained right ankle but he was set to practice Wednesday.
-Mac Jones started for the Tide against Arkansas
+Coach Nick Saban says Tagovailoa could be “a game-day decision” with a sprained right ankle but he took snaps and went through some work “on air” in Wednesday’s practice.
+He didn’t go through team drills as the second-ranked Crimson Tide prepares for the Nov.
+9 game against No. 1 LSU.

+“This is going to be a day-by-day, game-day decision,” Saban said.
+“And there’s nothing really else that I can say about it.
+I can tell you that his mentality has been really good in terms of how he’s working, the things he’s doing and how he’s progressing and his attitude of trying to get back on the field and trying to progress.

-Saban says Forristall got hit in the throat in the Arkansas game and had surgery to repair an injury to his voice box.
-The second-ranked Crimson Tide is off this week before playing No. 1 LSU.
+Forristall got hit in the throat in the Arkansas game and had surgery to repair an injury to his voice box.

 Forristall has 12 catches for 131 yards and three touchdowns.
 Saban says it didn’t initially seem like a serious injury and Forristall was able to return to the game.
 Backup tight end Major Tennison has 21 yards and a TD on three catches.